dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 While SQLite performs significantly better than Postgres here, it is still rather slow.
 That is because the `to_sql` function in Pandas runs a large number of `INSERT INTO` statements, which involves transforming all the individual values of the Pandas DataFrame into a row-wise representation of  Python objects which are then passed onto the system.
 DataMiner on the other hand directly reads the underlying array from Pandas, which makes this operation almost instant.

 Transferring query results or tables back from the SQL system into Pandas is another potential bottleneck.
-Using the built-in `read_sql_query` is extremely slow, but even the more optimized CSV route still takes at least a second for this tiny data set.
-DuckDB, on the other hand, also performs this transformation almost instantaneously.
+Using the built-in `read_sql_query` is extremely slow, but even the more optimized CSV route still takes at least a second for this tiny data set. dataminer, on the other hand, also performs this transformation almost instantaneously.

 |                     Name                      | Time (s) |
 |:-----------------------------------------------|----------:|